AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <img src = "screenshots/text-editor.png" width = "500">

-When you are typing out your question you may find it helpful to have our "four points" to structure it but that is up to you.
+When you are typing out your question you may find it helpful to have our "four points" as your headers but that is up to you.
 We've also included [a checklist you could use for creating your post](#posting-a-code-question-checklist).

 When we copy and paste our text in Slack, it may ask  you if you'd like to `Apply formatting`.
 Click `Apply`: